Havoc7891/havLightbox/README.md

 # havLightbox

-Havoc's vanilla JavaScript plugin for displaying images in an overlay box.
+Havoc's Vanilla JavaScript plugin for displaying images in an overlay box.

 ## Table of Contents